CHAPTER

 FILOGNOSTIC TRANSLATION

-The yogîs who know all of this surpass the fruit of pious work as won by vedic study, through sacrifices, austerities and also surely by giving in charity and achieve the original, supreme abode.'
+The yogis who know all of this surpass the fruit of pious work as won by Vedic study, through sacrifices, austerities and also surely by giving in charity and achieve the original, supreme abode.'

 FILOGNOSTIC TRANSLATION

-All the yoga-practitioners aware of this, reach beyond the results of pious work as derived from scriptural study, sacrifices, austerities and charity, and attain the original, supreme abode.'
+All the yoga practitioners aware of this, reach beyond the results of pious work as derived from scriptural study, sacrifices, austerities and charity, and attain the original, supreme abode.'
 (Sanskrit & tradition)

 Versions consulted: